-From the rolling hills of the winelands to the pulsing energy of the city centre, Adelaide has much to offer expats – particularly those looking for an Australian city slightly off the beaten path.
+From the rolling hills of its winelands to the energy of the city centre, Adelaide has much to offer expats – particularly those looking for an Australian city slightly off the beaten path.

-While Adelaide has historically held a stigma as being far removed from the rest of Australia, many expats find it to be the perfect antidote for the stress that so often plagues big-city dwellers.
-Beyond Adelaide's natural beauty, the city's uncluttered urban geography adds a sense of space and luxury.
-Large parklands, wide streets and classic suburban housing styles make for a refreshing and wholesome way of life that expats tend to enjoy.
+While Adelaide is known for being far removed from the rest of Australia, many expats find it to be the perfect antidote for the stress that so often plagues big-city dwellers.
+Along with Adelaide's natural beauty, its uncluttered urban geography adds a sense of space and luxury.
+Large parklands, wide streets and classic suburban housing styles make for a refreshing way of life.

-On the economic side of things, Adelaide has billions of dollars of projects in the pipeline, many of them in the mining and defence industries.
-Expats looking for work in the city would do well to approach firms related to these sectors, as well as those in the healthcare-, retail- and social assistance sectors – disciplines that employ the largest workforce in the city.
+In terms of economics, Adelaide has billions of dollars of projects in the pipeline, many of them in the mining and defence industries.
+Expats skilled in these sectors, as well as those in healthcare, tourism, food production, and manufacturing should have no problem finding work in the city.

-Salaries in Adelaide are generally less than those in the other areas of Australia, but this is balanced by an overall lower cost of living.
-The city has some of the most affordable housing prices of any of the mainland Australian capitals, and expats will have a range of accommodation types to choose from.
-The city centre of Adelaide is generally the priciest area, but expats will be glad to find that there are plenty of cheaper surrounding suburbs to choose from, many of which are only a 10- to 20-minute drive away from the CBD.
+Adelaide has relatively affordable housing, and expats will have a range of accommodation types to choose from.
+The city centre is generally the priciest area, but expats will find plenty of cheaper surrounding suburbs to choose from, many of which are only a 10 to 20-minute drive from the CBD.

 Public transportation in Adelaide may not be as extensive as in other capitals, but the city centre has plenty of trams, buses and a train network.
 Even though a car is not always necessary, expats may find having their own vehicle quite convenient, especially those in the suburbs.